/

 Method 4: Utilizing Power Query

 Power Query is an advanced feature in Excel that empowers you to import, transform, and manage data from multiple sheets or external sources.
 This feature is especially beneficial for complex data manipulation and data cleaning tasks.
-Here's how you can effectively employ Power Query:
+Here'’s how you can effectively employ Power Query:

-Access Power Query: Go to the "Data" tab in Excel and click "Get Data."
+Access Power Query: Go to the "“Data"” tab in Excel and click "“Get Data."”
 You can select data from different sources, including other workbooks, databases, online sources, and more.

 Select Your Data Source: Choose the source of your data.
 This can be another Excel workbook, a CSV file, a database, or other external data sources.
 Power Query provides connectors for various types of data sources.
+When referencing data, ensure you create accurate references to cells or ranges by constructing text strings that include worksheet names to avoid errors.

-Transform Your Data: Once you've imported your data into Power Query, you can transform it.
+Transform Your Data: Once you'’ve imported your data into Power Query, you can transform it.
 This can involve filtering rows, removing duplicates, merging data from multiple sheets, and performing various data-cleaning operations.
 Power Query offers a user-friendly interface for these transformations.

 Load Data: After transforming your data in Power Query, you can load it into your workbook.
 Excel will automatically connect the loaded data and the source.
 If the source data changes, you can quickly refresh the data in your workbook.